Graduate Students

 Before you apply for financial aid, here are some important things you need to know:

-• In determining the dollar amount of eligibility, the Office of Scholarships and Financial Aid will automatically use the lower cost paid by students receiving Graduate Research Assistantships (GRAs)/Graduate Teaching Assistantships (GTAs) through their departments.
-If you will not receive an assistantship, you should contact our office or Financial Aid Advisor upon receipt of your award notice.
+• To determine financial aid eligibility for Ph.D. students, the Office of Scholarships and Financial Aid (OSFA) uses the lower cost of attendance typically paid by students who receive Graduate Research Assistantships (GRAs) or Graduate Teaching Assistantships (GTAs) through their departments.
+If you will not be receiving an assistantship, please contact our office or your Financial Aid Advisor after receiving your financial aid notice.

 Financial Aid Application Steps